githubEdit

 Stealth

-May or may not avoid detection.
+May or may not avoid detection; often “noisy” to thoroughly test controls.

 Team Structure

-Usually individual testers or small groups.
+Usually individual testers or small, specialized groups.

-Larger, multidisciplinary teams (cyber, physical, social).
+Larger, multidisciplinary teams (cyber, physical, social engineering).

 Reporting

-Detailed technical remediation guidance.
+Detailed technical findings with prioritized remediation steps.

 Key takeaways